AutoJenny/blog/docs/git_modules/ARCHITECTURE.md

 ## Architecture Overview

 This document describes the technical implementation of the modular architecture for BlogForge.
-The system uses a source branch → merge script → integration branch pattern to ensure absolute module isolation.
+The system uses a source branch → merge script → integration branch pattern to ensure absolute module isolation, with a hybrid service layer for data access and template integration via Flask blueprints.

 ### Core Architecture